straup/privatesquare/README.md

 know](https://github.com/straup/privatesquare/issues) if and where it doesn't work for you.

-As of this writing the only piece of privatesquare that works in offline mode is the ability to check-in.
+As of this writing the only part of privatesquare that works in offline mode is the ability to check-in.
 History pages, the Atlas of Desire and all the other good stuff is absolutely _not_ available for viewing in offline mode since it would quickly turn in to a poison soup of caching issues and other gotchas that